dd32/td-gh-ex/readme.txt

 * Tweak: Beginning of Admin code reorganization - moved admin files to new directories
 * Fix: Mobile menu bug on non-SmartMenus

+= Version 1.2.2 =
+* Fix: ignore mobile toggle set point if not SmartMenu

 = *** Release Notes also found on Help Tab  *** =